 Doctors are working to learn more about skin cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 EGFR inhibitors for advanced or metastatic squamous cell carcinoma.
 Many squamous cell carcinomas grow uncontrollably because of a tumor protein known as the epidermal growth factor receptor (EGFR).
-Several clinical trials are investigating whether drugs that inhibit EGFR are effective against advanced or metastatic disease.
+Several clinical trials are investigating whether combining drugs that inhibit EGFR with radiation therapy is an effective treatment option for advanced or metastatic disease.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.